zold-io/wts.zold.io/README.md

 ## Mobile API

-If you want to create a mobile client, you may use our mobile API with two access points (the phone should be in [E.164](https://en.wikipedia.org/wiki/E.164) format, numbers only):
+If you want to create a mobile client, you may use our mobile API with a few access points (the phone should be in [E.164](https://en.wikipedia.org/wiki/E.164) format, numbers only):